-One way to approach the reading, suggested by Professor Scott Brewer, is to be aware of "the literary drama of the law," that is, to "be alert to the narratives of the hopes, aims, fears, aspirations and frustrations of the litigants ... " Behind every case there is a real story.
-The more you allow yourself to be absorbed into that story, the more you will get out of the case.
+Regarding the out-of-class workload expectation, see Standard 310 at narratives of the hopes, aims, fears, aspirations and frustrations of the litigants ... " Behind every case there is a real story.
+The more you allow yourself to be absorbed into that story, the more you will get out of the case, and the more you will get a concrete sense of abstract notions of competition and markets.

 Also, you should attempt to put yourself in the position of the judge.
 Force yourself to confront the challenge of trying to interpret the law in a way that is fair, unbiased, beneficial for society, as well as true to precedent and statute.
-Using this kind of viewpoint, you are bound to get something extra out of every case you read.